-In the healthcare technology B2B space, traditional health tech sales involves interrupting your target prospects by pitching your product or service to them via email and cold calls.
-We now define this strategy “Outbound Sales”.
-Since modern day decision makers are bombarded with marketing messages and sales pitches, buyers are more interested in researching health tech sales solutions online on their own, before being ready to speak with a salesperson.
+In the healthcare technology B2B space, traditional health tech sales involve interrupting your target prospects by pitching your product or service to them via email and cold calls.
+We now define this strategy as “Outbound Sales”.
+Since modern-day decision-makers are bombarded with marketing messages and sales pitches, buyers are more interested in researching health tech sales solutions online on their own, before being ready to speak with a salesperson.

 According to Adweek, 81% of shoppers conduct online research before making a purchase.

-When buyers are able to find your website, and get access to information they need to educate themselves, they are one step closer to reaching out to you.
-This is a part of what is know as “Inbound Sales”.
+When buyers are able to find your website and get access to the information they need to educate themselves, they are one step closer to reaching out to you.
+This is part of what is known as “Inbound Sales”.
 Inbound Sales involves using customized content to attract the attention of your potential customers throughout your sales process.

 The cutting-edge technology leader called Hubspot, identifies the following as the stages of the sales process:

 Here are some ideas for improving your health tech sales processes:

 It’s difficult to make health tech sales if you don’t understand who you’re selling to.
 The first step to improving your processes is to learn more about your prospects and the companies they represent.
 The profiles of your ideal buyers are called the Buyer Persona.